davemasilungan/memory-game/README.md

 # Test Your Memory

-* Classic Memory Game built with vanila JavaScript
+* Back to basics!
+A classic Memory Game built with html and vanila JavaScript, styled and annimated with CSS.

 ## How to Play